LifeOf97/highlighter/README.md

 # Highlighter

-A code **syntax highlighter** request api, which can handle most programming languages and text formats.
+A code **syntax highlighter** REST api, which can handle over 500 languages and other text formats.

 ## Features